 The Native American tribes have one of the first recorded uses of anise hyssop, using it medicinally and for flavoring their foodstuff.

 Because of the sweet flavor profile, anise hyssop was often used to sweeten certain foods.
-It was also quite possibly used for making a tea beverage since the plant has a taste profile to that of licorice.
+It was also possibly used for making a tea beverage since the plant has a taste profile similar to that of licorice.

 Therapeutically, anise hyssop was used by the native Americans to aid in healing and mending a broken heart.
 Anise Hyssop would be bundled together into batches for burning during healing ceremonies and other ritual-type practices.